-Since the program stresses individualized and close supervision of the student in research and professional roles, flexibility in the student's program is possible.
-Within the parameters set by faculty interests and practicum resources, there are specializations in child psychopathology and treatment, cognitive-behavior therapy, clinical assessment, adult psychopathology and treatment, family processes, assessment and intervention with distressed couples, community psychology, stress and coping, minority mental health, health psychology and behavioral medicine, and cross-cultural research on psychopathology and mental health.
-The faculty, and other research resources of the Department, make possible an intensive concentration in particular areas of clinical psychology, while at the same time ensuring breadth of training.
+The program’s individualized supervision of each student in integrated research and practice roles provides considerable flexibility.
+Within the parameters set by faculty interests and practicum resources, there are specializations in child psychopathology and treatment, cognitive-behavior therapy, clinical assessment, adult psychopathology and treatment, family processes, assessment and intervention with distressed couples, community psychology, stress and coping, cognitive and affective neuroscience, minority mental health, and health psychology and behavioral medicine.
+The faculty and other research resources of the Department make possible an intensive concentration in particular areas of clinical psychology, while at the same time ensuring breadth of training.

-Clinical psychology at UCLA is a six-year program including the full-time one-year internship.
+Clinical psychology at UCLA is a six-year program including a full-time one-year internship.
 The curriculum in clinical psychology is based on a twelve-month academic year.
-The program includes a mixture of coursework, clinical training, teaching, and continuous involvement in research.
-Most of the fifteen clinical area faculty, along with numerous clinical psychologists from other campus departments, community clinics, and hospitals settings, contribute to clinical supervision.
-Clinical training experiences include two years of part-time practicum placements in the Psychology Clinic and local agencies.
+The program includes a mixture of coursework, clinical practicum training, teaching, and continuous involvement in research.
+Many of the twenty clinical area faculty, along with numerous clinical psychologists from other campus departments, community clinics, and hospitals settings, contribute to clinical supervision.
+Clinical training experiences typically include four and a half years of part-time practicum placements in the Psychology Clinic and local agencies.
 The required one-year full-time internship is undertaken after the student has passed the clinical qualifying examinations and the dissertation preliminary orals.
 The student receives the Ph.D. degree when both the dissertation and an approved internship are completed.

 Clinical Program Grievance Policies & Procedures

-Unfortunately, conflicts between students and faculty or with other students will occur and the following policies and procedures are provided in an effort to achieve the best solution to the conflict.
+Unfortunately, conflicts between students and faculty or with other students will occur, and the following policies and procedures are provided in an effort to achieve the best solution.
 The first step in addressing these conflicts is for the student to consult with their academic advisor.
 If this option is not feasible (e.g. the conflict is with the advisor) or the conflict is not resolved to their satisfaction, then the issue should be brought to the attention of the Director of Clinical Training.
 If in the unlikely event that an effective solution is not achieved at this level, then the student has the option of consulting with the Department's Vice Chair for Graduate Studies.
-Students also have the option of seeking assistance from the Department's Ombudsman or from Graduate Division.
-However, it is expected that all such conflicts are to be addressed first within the program, then within the department, before seeking a resolution outside of the department.
+Students also have the option of seeking assistance from the campus Office of Ombuds Services and the Office of the Dean of Students.
+It is expected that all such conflicts are to be addressed first within the program, then within the Department, before seeking a resolution outside of the department.

 More Clinical Psychology Information